-ATSIM is a completely web-based system designed for the collection, update, and management of standard transit stop inventories for transit agencies in Florida, but it can also be easily adapted for agencies outside of Florida.
+Automated Transit Stop Inventory Model (ATSIM) is a user-friendly web-based system designed for the efficient collection, analysis, update, and management of standard transit stop inventories for transit agencies in Florida, it can also be easily adapted for agencies outside of Florida.
 It is designed to keep track of transit stop facilities and their amenities.
 It automates the data collection and analysis process and avoids time-consuming manual data entry and duplication of records by individual agencies.
-The data collection component of ATSIM consists of a web interface and a tablet that can be accessed wirelessly.
+The data collection component of ATSIM consists of a web and ATSIM device tablet interface that can be accessed wirelessly.
 It is designed to run on a device that has a camera, internet access, and a Global Positioning System (GPS).
-The system allows collection of over 80 standard attributes, user-defined fields, and latitude and longitude GPS locations.
-The system also has the capability to store multiple pictures in the database.
+The system has the capability to store multiple pictures in the database and allows collection of over 100 standard attributes, user-defined fields, and GPS coordinates.